Arction/javascript-charts-performance-comparison/README.md

 All the benchmark applications run for specified amount of time (30 seconds by default), and then print out the benchmark results into the *console*.

+### Required dependencies

+Some chart libraries do not have public URLs where the latest version can be fetched.
+For these libraries, you have to manually download their library build, and place it in the `bench` folder in order for the application to work.

+- LightningChart® JS | Included in project `lcjs.iife.js`
+- μPlot | Requires `uPlot.iife.min.js`, `uPlot.min.css`
+- DvxCharts | Requires `dvxCharts.chart.min.js`, `dvxCharts.chart.min.css`, `dvxCharts.styles.css`

 ### Chart libraries that require a license

 *SciChart* can't be run with the above method, as there is no IIFE build available, and it also requires licensing management software installed on the local computer. *SciChart* benchmark application can be found in `bench/scichart/`.